safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-If you completed the Configure for HTTPS exercise in chapter 3, remember:
-<br><br>the URL to connect to FME Server is </span><span style="font-family:serif; font-style:italic; font-weight:bold; font-size:larger">https://localhost:8443</span><span style="font-family:serif; font-style:italic; font-size:larger"> NOT http://localhost!
+If you have completed the Configure for HTTPS exercise, remember that the URL to connect to FME Server is now </span><span style="font-family:serif; font-style:italic; font-weight:bold; font-size:larger">https://localhost:8443</span><span style="font-family:serif; font-style:italic; font-size:larger"> and NOT http://localhost!
 </span>
 </td>
 </tr>
 </table>

----

-## 1. Backup your FME Server configuration ##
+<br>1) Backup FME Server

-Backing up your current FME Server instance is important before altering your current FME Server so that once you have reinstalled your new database, you can restore your past FME Server configurations all at once instead of having to go through the process of manually changing the configurations settings afterwards.
+<br>Backing up your current FME Server instance is important before altering your current FME Server so that once you have reinstalled your new database, you can restore your past FME Server configurations all at once instead of having to go through the process of manually changing the configurations settings afterwards.

 Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser (http://localhost/), and log in using the username and password *admin*.